PyCat42/Calibration-GUI/README.md

 - saturation check - combined spectrum image with a mask that shows the highest intensity places in purple, saved as .png file.

 There is also the option to save all the above-mentioned files by checking the ”save all” checkbox.
 Once a certain plot is saved, the corresponding check button is disabled until the calibration is restarted in order to avoid saving multiple identical plots.

+# Note: # File 010 is example of a spectrum file, 011 of a background and 024 and 025 of 0th order.